vinit4u16/apijam/README.md

 ![image alt text](./images/image_38.png)

 5. You should see a report similar to what is shown below.
 Please note that it takes 5-10 minutes for API proxy requests to appear in these reports, so your report may need to be refreshed to capture the latest data.
-Which payments were the most popular?
+Which employees were the most popular?
 When you build custom reports, you may see entries that indicate '(not set)'.
 This is likely because all requests do not populate your custom analytics field (an example would be if you're only capturing the dimension/metric in a particular API flow).
 If you'd like to filter these out of the report, this can easily be achieved with a filter similar to the filter formula below <br />
 ```(client_app ne '(not set)')```